 Mike Karoutchi (b.1963- in Casablanca, Morocco), a Be’er-Sheva resident, is a violinist, a pop ‘cover’ singer, and an events performer of traditional Moroccan folk-music.
 He was honored in 2014 by the King of Morocco for being an ambassador of Moroccan culture.

-Zahava Ben (shortened from Benishti; b.1968- in Be’er-Sheva, twin sister of Etti Levi) is a highly-successful Middle-Eastern-style singer, who has released 16 studio albums and another 16 collections.
+Zahava Ben (shortened from Benishti; b.1968- in Be’er-Sheva, twin sister of Etti Levi) is a highly-successful Middle-Eastern-style singer, who has released over 16 studio albums and more than 16 collections.
 She is known and admired even in Morocco & Turkey and has performed at a number of European venues.

 David Peretz (b.1970-) is a guitarist, singer & songwriter of alternative rock, blues & Hebrew folksongs.
 He even started his own record company in Be’er-Sheva, under the “Cactus” label.
 He put out his first, original solo album “Haiku blues“ in 2007 and two more albums in 2009 and 2016.
 He founded the “Blueband” that existed from ca.1998-2002 that put out one album in 1999.
 In 2001, Peretz became a member of the first Jewish-Arab rock band in Be’er-Sheva – “Lenses” – together with Jo’an Safadi (b.1973-), that lasted until 2009 and released 3 albums.
 In June 2014, together with Amir Grohman & Ido Karov, he organized a special event combining local poets and songwriters, to present a collection of works relating to the theme: “Ru’ah dromit” (lit., a southern wind or spirit) – a (primarily) Be’ershevan poetic and musical fantasy; the Hebrew contents of this event may be seen (but not heard) online in the blog “Kikar ha-Ir” of June 11, 2014, in the section by Guy Tene “Shney yesodot.”